 His voice was low and deep, like a polished russet blade.
 Sharp and smooth, with a scarce hint of some foreign accent she didn't recognize.
 His optic brightened by a fraction, illuminating the deep scars in his olive armor.
 One in particular ran down the length of his helm and curved all the way down his chest.
 "I see that what they say about you is true, Trigger.
 Your courage is commendable.
 Not many are brave enough to take a gladiator by the throat, zako... or is this how you say hello to everyone?"

 She scoffed.
 "You're no gladiator.
 Not anymore, zako."

 "True," he said.
 Honestly, for an ex-gladiator that fought in the pits for the amusement of the General and other higher ups, his mannerism of speaking was more akin to a scholar.
 His voice pattern and choice of words were oddly poetic.
 Bolt reached a scarred hand up and tentatively touched her wrist.
 It belonged to the hand that was still clasped at his neck.
 "But you have fallen from grace yourself.
-Why else would you be here at such a young age?
-You have taken me by the left hand albeit a bit awkwardly as well, zako.
-It is not your dominant hand."
+Why else would you be here if you used to be a soldier yourself?
+You have taken me by the left hand awkwardly.
+It is not your dominant servo, zako."

 She immediately tightened her grip.
 Most soldiers she came across, Zako or otherwise, were usually none the wiser about her disability.
 The fact that this stranger had recognized her weakness bothered her more than it probably should have.
 She felt her mouthpiece twist into a disgruntled frown.
 "I could still crush your air pipe if I wanted to."

 "I do not doubt this, zako.
 You were famous back in your time serving on active duty.
-May I ask what happened?"
+May I ask what happened, Trigger?"

 The question caught her off guard, as did the continual use of her given nickname.
 By far, this whole encounter was proving to be nothing she had expected or ever experienced.
-Had this been any other mech, they probably would have started fragging already.
+Had this been any other mech, they probably would have started their "business" already.
 She unwittingly relinquished her hold on the ex-gladiator's throat.
 "I was shot in the lower back in a shootout during Commander Deadra's invasion of Tamriel.
 It partially paralyzed my right hand," she said offhandedly.
 "You?"

 Again, she mentally cursed herself for having let her guard down.
-That, and also telling him which was her bad arm.
+That, and also relinquishing valuable information about her bad limb.
 With her right arm restrained, her left, partially useless arm left her practically defenseless.
 Had this been a chance encounter with a Gundam, she would have been dead by now.
 "Clever bastard."

 The Trigger had been her nickname during her wartime years, something she received after demonstrating her enthusiasm for automatic weapons on the battlefield on unsuspecting enemies.
 The name stuck, but seldom did she mention to her partners that it wasn't actually her true designation.
 "No. My name is Zapper."